httpsterio/gotempo/README.md

 - It retries silently for a short while.
 A device that returns in this window reconnects with no notification.
 - If that fails, it sends one "device lost" notification and keeps retrying until the device returns, then sends "reconnected".

+Those notifications are only for straps you configured.
+A strap that arrived from a player's ITGmania profile stays silent, or a cabinet would spend the evening reporting on people who have gone home.

 Reconnection connects straight to your device by address, it does not scan, so it never probes other Bluetooth devices in range while waiting for your strap to come back.
 Scanning happens only when you pick a device or hit Rescan.
 Connecting by address needs the device to be known to BlueZ already, which it is once you have paired or connected it once.